 The ESEA Flexibility Request defines "Priority Schools" as among the lowest-performing schools in the state based on the achievement of all students.
-Therefore, the CSDE will identify Title I or Title I-eligible schools with the lowest SPIs for all students as Priority Schools.
-Additionally, any Title I or Title I-eligible high school with a graduation rate lower than 60% will automatically be included as a Priority School.
+Therefore, the CSDE will identify Title I or Title I-eligible schools with the lowest SPIs over time for all students as Priority Schools.
+Additionally, the CSDE may classify any Title I or Title I-eligible high school with a graduation rate lower than 60% as a Priority School.
 Finally, the CSDE will include any school that is presently a School Improvement Grant (SIG) Tier I or Tier II school.
 The total number of Priority Schools in the state will equal at least 5% of its Title I schools.